 They are thin metal wires without an insulated sheath.
 They are mounted on insulators, which look like small porcelain bowls.
-They may look harmless and aren’t insulated, but these lines are extremely dangerous!
+These unsheathed lines may look harmless, but they are extremely dangerous!

 Medium-voltage lines come in several possible configurations.
 While there are usually three separate wires, there may be up to six.
 There may even be a single wire, but don’t be fooled: it’s just as dangerous!

-Make sure no person, tool or construction material ever comes within 3 m of medium-voltage lines.
+Make sure nobody and nothing—tools, equipment or building materials—ever comes within 3 m of medium-voltage lines.

-If these are the most dangerous lines, why aren’t they insulated?
+If these are the most dangerous lines, why aren’t they sheathed?

-For mainly practical and economic reasons, the surrounding air is relied on to insulate these lines.
-In fact, that’s why they are high up—and why you shouldn’t go near them or place anything near them.
-If they were insulated, they would be much bigger and heavier, and that would require bigger or more numerous poles.
-The lines themselves would be more visually intrusive and cost much more.
+For primarily practical and economic reasons, we rely on the air around them to provide insulation.
+That’s why they are strung so high, and why it’s so important not to get too close to them or let anything else get too close.
+If they were sheathed, they would be much bigger and heavier, and bigger or more numerous poles would be needed.
+The lines themselves would be more noticeable and cost much more.
 For these reasons, medium-voltage lines are left bare, with no insulating sheath, all over the world.

 Low-voltage lines (120–600 V)

-The term “low-voltage” may suggest that these lines do not pose any danger.
-But that’s not the case.
-Even 120-V lines can transmit hundreds of amperes, enough to cause a serious accident.
+The term “low-voltage lines” may make it sound like they aren’t dangerous.
+But they are.
+Even 120-V lines can transmit hundreds of amperes, enough to cause serious injury.

 These are the two most common configurations of low-voltage lines: